Low Watt Tube Amps - Top Picks for 2023

 Pros

-The Bugera T5 Infinium is a budget-friendly lunchbox style 5 Watt amp head.
+The Bugera T5 Infinium is a budget-friendly lunchbox-style 5-watt amp head.
 It shares the same genuine tube preamp and power amp design as the bigger Bugera V5 Infinium.
 And it even comes with power attenuation.

 In keeping with traditional tube amp formats, it comes with built-in reverb.
-This puts it on the spot as the best clean amp with reverb of this size.
+This puts it on the spot as the best clean amp with a reverb of this size.

 Specifications